 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-The Office of Financial Aid will send you a paper award letter.
+Your financial aid award can be accepted or declined on Trojan Web Express.
 Awarding will usually begin in April prior to the academic year for which aid is being requested.